suwanshree/cosmic-hunt/README.md

 _Cosmic-Hunt_ is a clone of [Product Hunt](https://www.producthunt.com/ "Product hunt's Homepage").
 Access to Cosmic-Hunt's MVP can be found [here](https://github.com/suwanshree/cosmic-hunt/wiki/Feature-List "Cosmic-Hunt's Wiki feature list").

-This is a website where the lastest interstellar products and technologies can be found and a place for productive discussions about them.
+This is a website where the latest interstellar products and technologies can be found, and a place for productive discussions about them.

 ## Index